 Programs specifically tailored to children and minority populations offer health screenings, coaching, fitness and nutritional support.
 In addition, four independent community agencies collaborate to provide healthy foods to underserved and impoverished individuals.

-This chronic disease management program for underserved individuals, reaching more than 2,500 community members to date, has demonstrated a measurable impact by achieving the Institute for Healthcare Improvement’s Triple Aim goals – a framework that describes an approach to optimizing health system performance.
+This free, home-based program for adults with diabetes, heart failure or COPD has reached more than 2,500 community members to date.
+It demonstrated a measurable impact by achieving the Institute for Healthcare Improvement's Triple Aim goals - a framework that describes an approach to optimizing health system performance.

 View the stories of those who have been positively impacted as a result of collaborative efforts with our community partners and focused commitment to improve the health of the communities we serve.
 Or download a HealthBeat Special Edition eMagazine.